terrisgit/K-9ModernCppStarter/README.md

 # C++ 11 Abseil nlohmann/json Threads Bazel GoogleTest Quick Start #

+# Name

+This project is named 'k9' because I was thinking about dogs.

 # Purpose

-This is a demonstration of a modern multithreaded C++ program that parses JSON files.
+This is a modern multithreaded C++ program that parses JSON files.
+It is intended as a starting point for new projects.

-It is named 'k9' because I was thinking about dogs.

 # Prerequisites